Why predictable Ridge Preservation starts with biology

 Step 3: Socket grafting and blood clot stabilization

+For me, this is a critical concept in regenerative dentistry.
+The graft material does not replace biology.
 Instead, it supports and stabilizes the body’s natural healing process.

 Step 4: Socket sealing and soft tissue stability